 Our group got camp water supply from a clean river that we passed and we refilled our own water-bottles before reaching the campsite.
 The first campsite is at Manny’s Garden, near D2’s summit, surrounded by slender mossy trees.
 Our evening temperature here was chilling so make sure to bring sufficient gears to stay warm and dry.
 Note that the weather can be unpredictable in the mountains.
 It was mid-March, but it was raining on the 2nd and 3rd day of our climb.

 Early morning the next day, we visited Manny’s garden ritual site before summiting D2 then crossed the ridge to Kitanglad.

 You will be able to get this panoramic view of Mt.
 Kitanglad during the ridge crossing.
 There’s a satellite tower at the peak seen from afar.

 Here we are – happy that we finished the struggle scrambling with large backpacks on a steep vertical route with ropes.
 It was already dark and raining lightly when we’re almost near the bunkhouse cabin at Kitanglad’s peak.
-The bunkhouse has running water, a kitchen sink, a toilet and with small enclosed bunk beds slightly bigger than coffins to keep you warm.
+The bunkhouse has running water, a kitchen sink, a toilet and with small enclosed bunk beds slightly larger than coffins to keep you warm.

 During the last day of our climb, we trailed down the path of slippery boulders and many stair-steps with light rain to Sitio Intavas.
 It’s the jump off point if you do the reverse KD2 climb.